 While we all know that there are certain things you shouldn’t flush down the toilet, we’d be willing to bet there are at least one or two things on this list you may be guilt of pulling the handle down on.
 Don’t worry, we won’t report you to waste management.
-We just want to share these everyday things you shouldn’t flush down the toilet so you don’t have problems with plumbing in your home.
+We just want to share these everyday things you shouldn’t flush down the toilet so you don’t have problems with your South Jersey plumbing.

 What You Shouldn’t Flush Down the Toilet

 Baby wipes or “flushable wipes,” as they’re often labeled on packaging, are a leading culprit in causing clogs in plumbing.
 Because they aren’t designed to break down the same way as your average roll of toilet paper, they can wreak havoc on plumbing.

 #2: Q-Tips, Cotton Pads, and Other Cotton Products

 Whether you’re swabbing your ears or taking off makeup with a cotton pad, never flush cotton products down the tube.
 Q-tips, cotton balls, and similar products can clump together and lead to major problems down the line.

 You shouldn’t flush dental floss, either.
 It might seem harmless enough, but floss doesn’t break down easily.
 What it actually does is create a net that traps other debris from passing through your plumbing.
 It’s also really not good for the environment.
 And that’s just not cool.

 #4: Menstrual Products